ZeroEntropy Search API: how do I ingest PDFs and turn on OCR for scanned documents, and what are the OCR page limits?

 Steps:

-2. Call the ingestion endpoint (or use the SDK) with your PDF file and the ocr (or equivalent) flag enabled.
+2. Call the ingestion endpoint with your PDF file or URL and enable the OCR flag in the request body.

 Expanded Explanation: